-Matthew Barrett (PhD, The Southern Baptist Theological Seminary) is Assistant Professor of Christian Studies at California Baptist University, as well as the founder and executive editor of Credo Magazine.
-Barrett is also Senior Pastor of Fellowship Baptist Church.
-He is the author and editor of several books, including Salvation by Grace: The Case for Effectual Calling and Regeneration.
-Two forthcoming books include, Owen on the Christian Life and God’s Word Alone: The Authority of Scripture, and Reformation Theology.
+Matthew Barrett is Tutor of Systematic Theology and Church History at Oak Hill Theological College in London, as well as the founder and executive editor of Credo Magazine.
+He is the author of several books, including Salvation by Grace, Owen on the Christian Life, God’s Word Alone: The Authority of Scripture, and Reformation Theology.
 Currently he is the series editor of The 5 Solas Series with Zondervan.
-You can read about Barrett’s other publications at matthewmbarrett.com.
+You can read more about Barrett at matthewmbarrett.com.

 Read blog posts by Matthew Barrett here.

 Thomas Schreiner is James Buchanan Harrison Professor of New Testament at The Southern Baptist Theological Seminary.
-Among his many books are Romans, Paul, Apostle of God’s Glory in Christ: A Pauline Theology, New Testament Theology: Magnifying God in Christ, Galatians, and Faith Alone—The Doctrine of Justification: What the Reformers Taught…and Why It Still Matters (The 5 Solas Series).
+Among his many books are Romans, Paul: Apostle of God’s Glory in Christ, New Testament Theology: Magnifying God in Christ, Galatians, and Faith Alone—The Doctrine of Justification: What the Reformers Taught…and Why It Still Matters (The 5 Solas Series).

 Read blog posts by Thomas Schreiner here.